paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 More info [here](https://github.com/Plailect/Guide/wiki/OTP-Info).

+**Your EmuNAND MUST be the same region as your SysNAND or you will BRICK.
+If you have changed your EmuNAND region, you MUST create a NEW EmuNAND or you will BRICK.**

 #### What you need

 * A working emuNAND and CFW (you should have gotten this with Part 3)